 This aligns with the World Cancer Research Fund recommendation.
 Based on serving size recommendations, this equates to about 3- 4 meals per week containing lean red meat, which includes beef, lamb, pork, game meat and fresh sausages.

 Meat and plant foods provide different nutrients required for good health – meat is an efficient source of protein, iron and zinc required for growth, development and general well-being and plant foods are excellent sources of dietary fibre required for gut health.
 Together they make a satisfying and nutritious healthy, balanced meal.
+Click here for the weekly meat infographic.

-Beef, lamb and pork are popular meats and available in a variety of products to suit different lifestyles, taste, cultural and nutritional needs.
+Beef, lamb and pork are popular meats and available in a variety of products to suit different lifestyles, taste, budgets, cultural and nutritional needs.
 Convenience products such as bacon, cured and smoked meats help address food safety concerns when refrigerated conditions are limited or when time is limited.

 When trimmed of visible fat, lean red meat is low in fat.
 For example, a 100g portion of cooked beef silverside or shin contains around 2% fat; and the average of lamb cuts at only 4.8%.
 All beef and lamb displaying the New Zealand Beef and Lamb Quality Mark will be trimmed to a maximum 5mm fat, which can be further trimmed at home.
 The Heart Foundation of New Zealand recommends lean meat as part of their guide to eating for a healthy heart.